-The Skagit County Monitoring Program completed an eighth water year of sampling in September 2011.
+The Skagit County Monitoring Program completed the ninth water year of sampling in September 2012.
 Standard water quality parameters were collected biweekly at 40 sites in watercourses in both agricultural and non-agricultural areas.
 Results indicated that many watercourses did not meet state water quality standards for one or more parameters.
-Trend analysis revealed a pattern of both improving and deteriorating trends, with approximately the same number of improving and deleterious trends.
-As mentioned earlier, Skagit County has taken a leading role in addressing water quality problems in the area through the Clean Samish Initiative.
+Trend analysis revealed a pattern of both improving and deteriorating trends, with more deleterious trends evident this year.
+Skagit County has taken a leading role in addressing water quality problems in the area through the Clean Samish Initiative.